-If you’re interested in design – or are an avid technology user – you surely know multiple brands that excel at communicating with users within their products.
+Some products excel at communicating with users.
 One of the finest examples is Slack.
-The corporate communicator is known for its hilariously absurd wit and positive messaging.
-Often, after stumbling upon such a well-written microcopy, executives and decision-makers feel the urge to instantly add similarly impressive UX writing into their own solutions.
-So, they start by hiring a UX writer (or more) and showing them what kind of communication they’d like to have.
+The corporate communicator is known for its hilariously absurd wit.
+After stumbling upon such a well-written microcopy, decision-makers sometimes feel the urge to add similarly impressive UX writing to their own solutions.
+So, they start by hiring a UX writer (or more) and show them what kind of communication they’d like to have in their product.

 However, that’s not an effective way to get good microcopy.

-Unfortunately, before you add all the funny bits into your product, you need to do the tedious work – planning.
-If you don’t, even the wittiest microcopy may not impress your users.
-Worst case scenario, it will do the opposite – irritate, anger, or even push your clients into the welcoming arms of your competition.
+Unfortunately, before you add all the funny bits to your product, you need to do the tedious work – planning.
+If you skip it, even the wittiest microcopy won’t impress your users.
+Instead, it may irritate and anger.
+Worst case scenario, it could even push your clients into the welcoming arms of your competition.

 Why?
 Let’s start with the fact that most products shouldn’t even be funny.
 But that’s just the tip of the iceberg.

 Because before you write even one sentence or button message, you should first define your product’s tone of voice.
-In this article, I’ll tell you how to do it!
+In this article, I’ll tell you how to do it (and why) ⬇

 But Why is Good UX Writing (and Microcopy) Even Important?

-If, after reading the intro, this question has popped into your mind, you should read our previous article in this series before venturing forth.
-It explains what UX writing is, exactly, and why you should even bother investing in it.
+If the above question has popped into your mind after reading the intro, you should go through the previous article in this series before reading on.
+It explains what UX writing is, exactly, and why you shouldn’t sideline it.

 UX Writing – Why Defining Your Product’s Tone of Voice is Pivotal